emberjs/website/source/guides/testing/unit.md

 ### Globals vs Modules

 In the past, it has been difficult to test portions of your Ember application without loading the entire app as a global.
-By having your application written using modules (CJS, AMD, etc), you are able to require the code that is to be tested without having to pluck the pieces off of your global application.
+By having your application written using modules ([CommonJS], [AMD], etc), you are able to require the code that is to be tested without having to pluck the pieces off of your global application.